SebastianStoll/GettingDataCourseProject/README.md

 Descriptive labels based on the *activity_labels.txt* are joined to each loaded data set.
 The subject keys are read from the respective files and are appended to the data sets.

+From the test data sets the files
+* test/X_test.txt
+* test/y_test.txt
+* test/subject_test.txt

+were loaded, combined and joined with the and activity labels.

+From the training data sets the files
+* test/X_train.txt
+* test/y_train.txt
+* test/subject_train.txt

+were loaded, combined and joined with the and activity labels.

 ### Merging the test and training data sets
 Both test and training data sets have the same column layout and can be combined into one data frame using the *union()* function of R.